 What do you see as the main barriers to growth here?

 We have to be able to adapt to global changes in need and demand.
 The provision of the right skills is paramount to adapting a workforce that is ready and able to respond to these needs.
 A profound understanding of these needs in government and across the educational establishment needs to be fostered so the development of our young people can match what is needed to drive innovation, enterprise and progress.

 MATRIX has been established for twelve years now and is currently going through a significant refreshment exercise, so it’s an exciting time to be Chair.
 What changes can we expect to see in MATRIX?

 Although well established, MATRIX has to remain relevant to the constituents it serves.
 Ensuring that we produce intelligence, support and resources that help the government and educational establishments respond effectively to the needs of industry and that industry understands the opportunities and support available is really important.
 Making sure the output of MATRIX is fresh and accessible will be a focus moving forward.
 I’m determined that the visibility of MATRIX is increased too.
 Given the importance of our work everyone involved in Science and Technology, from primary school teachers in Enniskillen to the folk running the Universities in Belfast through to design engineers working in manufacturing in Coleraine need to understand why we are doing what we are doing and feel they can get involved.

 This is a real opportunity to make a difference.
 The importance of Science and Technology to the economic prosperity of Northern Ireland is huge.
 External factors such as Brexit can exert potentially detrimental influences on our economy.
-This is a chance to be a part of an organisation that can have direct impact on the way we steer policy and create an environment for growth in these uncertain times.
+The MATRIX panel can have direct impact on the way we steer policy and create an environment for growth in these uncertain times.
 Anyone who thinks they can bring their experience to bear on what is an important advisory tool for government should grasp this opportunity with both hands.